KevinMcDonnell6/chordomics/README.md

 # Running Chordomics
-## Preparing your metaproteomics data
-The input data must be `.csv` format, with column names.
-The output from programs like MPA^[<https://github.com/compomics/meta-proteome-analyzer>] is ideal; It will look for columns "Proteins", containing one or more Uniprot accessions.

-## Preparing your metagenomics data
-You will need a run ID from MG-RAST^[<http://www.mg-rast.org/>].

-## Using the Chordomics viewer
+## Using Chordomics
-Next, launch the app!
+Launch the app!

 ```r
 chordomics::launchApp()